day8/re-frame/README.md

 To explain re-frame, we'll now incrementally develop a diagram.
 We'll explain each part as it is added.

 Along the way, I'll deal with [reagent] at an intermediate to advanced level.
-This is not an intro to reagent tutorial.
+This is not an intro to reagent tutorial, so you need to have done one of those before getting here.

 <blockquote class="twitter-tweet" lang="en"><p>Well-formed Data at rest is as close to perfection in programming as it gets.
 All the crap that had to happen to put it there however...</p>&mdash; Fogus (@fogus) <a href="https://twitter.com/fogus/status/454582953067438080">April 11, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>